ejchung0406/personal-webpage/_pages/about.md

   - /about.html
 ---

+### Hello!
-I'm Euijun Chung, a first year PhD student at Georgia Tech.

-My research area includes GPU Architecture, GPU security, and GPU simulations.

-I'm in HPArch research group [(link)](https://sites.gatech.edu/hparch/), advised by Hyesoon Kim.
+I’m **Euijun (_E - June_) Chung**, a first-year Ph.D. student at Georgia Tech.
+My research focuses on GPU architecture, GPU security, and GPU simulations.
+I am a member of the HPArch research group [(link)](https://sites.gatech.edu/hparch/), where I am advised by Professor Hyesoon Kim.

+### Reach me at:
+- Offline: Georgia Tech KACB 2206 / 2337
+- Online: euijun \<at> gatech.edu

+### Research Interests:
+I'm working on GPU simulations and performance modeling.
+Lately, I’ve been developing techniques to speed up GPU simulations, especially for the large machine learning tasks that are increasingly run on GPUs.
+Since these simulations can take a long time, I use statistical sampling methods to reduce the size and time required while still keeping the results accurate.

+I’m also extending these sampling techniques to distributed systems, where multiple GPUs collaborate, making it easier to efficiently simulate large-scale AI systems.
+My work helps accelerate the development of machine learning and high-performance computing systems.

 <!-- ---
 permalink: /